Bending Lines and Shapes with Paths and Points

 - When you bend lines and shapes in LayOut, you use Bézier curve controls - namely paths, points, and curvature controls.
 A Bézier curve is basically a special kind of vector graphic.

-- When you open LayOut’s path editor by double-clicking almost any line or shape entity, these controls appear in blue, as shown in the following figure.
+- When you open LayOut's path editor by double-clicking almost any line or shape entity, or by selecting it and pressing enter, these controls appear in blue, as shown in the following figure.

 After you open the path editor, you see the following controls:

 - Path: In vector graphics, path is just another term for the line or curve that defines your line or shape.